 2.8.3 Packing group assignment of substances corrosive to skin

-2.8.3.1 Classification based on experimental data

-2.8.3.1.1 A substance is corrosive to skin and assigned to the appropriate packing group when it produces irreversible destruction of skin tissue following the application of the substance for up to 4 hours as per the criteria in 2.8.2.1.

-2.8.3.1.2 Existing human and animal data including information from single or repeated exposure shall be the first line of evaluation, as they give information directly relevant to effects on the skin.
+2.8.3.1 Existing human and animal data including information from single or repeated exposure shall be the first line of evaluation, as they give information directly relevant to effects on the skin.

-2.8.3.1.3 In vitro alternatives that have been validated and accepted can be used to make classification decisions and assign packing groups, if the in vitro test method is suitable for this.
+2.8.3.2 In vitro alternatives that have been validated and accepted can be used to make classification decisions and assign packing groups, if the in vitro test method is suitable for this.
 Internationally accepted validated test methods for skin corrosion are listed in 2.8.2.5.

-2.8.3.1.4 In some cases sufficient information may be available from structurally-related substances to make classification decisions in accordance with the OECD Guidance on Grouping of Chemicals.

 2.8.4 Packing group assignment of mixtures corrosive to skin: Step-wise approach

 2.8.4.1 General provisions

-2.8.4.1.1 Where sufficient test data from in vivo or in vitro tests is available for classification, the mixture shall be classified using the criteria for substances in 2.8.2.1 as illustrated in Table 2.8.2.1.

-2.8.4.1.2 For mixtures it is necessary to obtain or derive information that allows the criteria to be applied to the mixture for the purpose of classification and assignment of packing groups.
+2.8.4.1.1 For mixtures it is necessary to obtain or derive information that allows the criteria to be applied to the mixture for the purpose of classification and assignment of packing groups.
 The approach to classification and assignment of packing groups is tiered, and is dependent upon the amount of information available for the mixture itself, for similar mixtures and/or for its ingredients.
 The flow chart of Figure 2.8.4.1 below outlines the process to be followed:

 Figure 2.8.4.1: Step-wise approach to classify and assign packing group of corrosive mixtures